-What are your drinking habits like?
-Do you have questions or thoughts about your own or others drinking?
-Have you grown up or lived in relationships where there have been alcohol problems?
+Do you have questions or concerns about your own or others' drinking?
+Have you grown up with or lived in relationships where there has been problems with alcohol?